When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 • Namesakes: Ben Affleck, American screenwriter, actor, and director.

-What Does the Name Benjamin Mean?
+What Does Benjamin Mean?

-How Popular Is the Name Benjamin?
+How Popular is the Name Benjamin?

 How Do I Pronounce Benjamin?